 Having sufficient rest can reinforce your immunity.
 You can still sleep well when you are ill so that the digestive system can help battle the disease if you have trouble sleeping, try to restrict the screen time for an hour before bed, your phone, TV, and computer can interrupt your circadian rhythm or the normal wake-sleep cycle of your body.

-- 5 Best Student Laptops in India
+- 5 Best room heater in India – Top 5 Infrared Room Heaters

 This is a very difficult time for the whole world.
 Coronavirus outbreak and resulting lockdown has affected daily routine.
 But that does not mean we should skip exercise.
 Yoga and moderate exercise can be a very good immunity booster.
 Also follow my tips related to food and drinks.
 For example reducing on sugar will help a lot.
 So Friends, I hope these tips will definitely help you.
 Should you have any comments do write to us or leave your comments in the comment box below.